John 1:31

 ESV I myself did not know him, but for this purpose I came baptizing with water, that he might be revealed to Israel."

-NIV I myself did not know him, but the reason I came baptizing with water was that he might be revealed to Israel.'
+NIV I myself did not know him, but the reason I came baptizing with water was that he might be revealed to Israel."

 NASB And I did not recognize Him, but so that He would be revealed to Israel, I came baptizing in water.'

-CSB I didn't know him, but I came baptizing with water so that he might be revealed to Israel."
+CSB I didn’t know him, but I came baptizing with water so he might be revealed to Israel."

 NLT I did not recognize him as the Messiah, but I have been baptizing with water so that he might be revealed to Israel.'